SD1982/dockerQA/README.md

 ### from outside container

-- mysql 5.7 is at localhost:3306 (user = root, password = root)
+- mysql 5.7 is at localhost:33006 (user = root, password = root)

-- mariadb is at localhost:3307 (user = root, password = root)
+- mariadb is at localhost:33007 (user = root, password = root)

-### from outside container
+### from inside container

-- mysql 5.7 is at localhost:3306 or with container name qa-mysql-5.7
+- mysql 5.7 is at localhost:33006 or with container name qa-mysql-5.7
   (user = root, password = root)

-- mariadb is at localhost:3307 or with container name qa-mariadb-5.7 (user = root, password = root)
+- mariadb is at localhost:33007 or with container name qa-mariadb-5.7 (user = root, password = root)

 ## phpmyadmin